au79755/au79755.github.io/_publications/2023-05-01-bandwidth-extension-air-body-conduction-microphones.md

 permalink: /publication/2023-05-01-bandwidth-extension-air-body-conduction-microphones
 excerpt: 'This study explores the use of air and body-conduction microphones to enhance speech by extending bandwidth, aiming to improve speech quality in various applications.'
 date: 2023-05-01
-venue: 'The Journal of the Acoustical Society of America'
+venue: 'American Institute of Physics (AIP)'
 paperurl: 'https://pubs.aip.org/asa/jasa/article/153/3_supplement/A51/2885542'
 citation: 'A. Lu, M. Mittal, K. Sarkar, R.M.
 Corey, P. Smaragdis, A.C.
 Singer, "Bandwidth extension with air and body-conduction microphones for speech enhancement," The Journal of the Acoustical Society of America, vol. 153, no. 3_supplement, pp. A51-A51, 2023.'
 ---